jcastaneyra/gatsby-blog/src/pages/about.md

 My name is Jose Castaneyra, and I'm a Software Engineer (previously for a couple of years a Cloud Engineer).

-Long time ago I had also a blog, but this wasn't updated for about eight years, I am trying to start again, definitely this site will have technical content about what I am doing and some references about me and my career, I said in my old blog that was a repo of ideas, this will be something similar but skipping the personal stuff.
+A long time ago I had a blog, but I didn't update it for about eight years, I am trying to start again, definitely this site will have technical content about what I am doing and some references about me and my career, I said in my old blog that was a repo of ideas, this will be something similar but skipping the personal stuff.

 So, get back soon!

+HEY!! in case you are looking my old blog, you can find it here => [http://old.jcastaneyra.com](http://old.jcastaneyra.com)